OatmealDome/Inkblot/README.md

 # Inkblot

-A full reverse engineering of Splatoon 2.
+Full documentation of classes and structures in Splatoon 2.
 Inspired by [OdysseyReversed](https://github.com/shibbo/OdysseyReversed).